joshuaeckroth/csci141-website/lecture/syllabus.markdown

 Homework may be turned in late, up to the day of the final exam.
 Late work is penalized.
 The maximum grade for late work is 60%.

+Homework will be turned in on Blackboard.
+See [homework 1](/homework/homework-1.html) for information about how to submit code.

 ## Test dates

 - Test 1: Wed, Feb 11